-The SAYE scheme is an HM Revenue & Customs approved all employee savings related share option scheme which is open to all UK employees, including Directors, with 12 months' service or more.
+The SAYE scheme is an HM Revenue & Customs approved all employee savings related share option scheme which is open to all UK employees.
 Participants enter into a contract to save a fixed amount per month of up to £500 in aggregate for three or five years and are granted an option over shares at a fixed option price, set at a discount to market price at the date of invitation to participate.
-Until 2012 participants in five year savings contracts could elect to delay maturity of the contract until its seventh anniversary.
 The number of shares are determined by the monthly amount saved and the bonus paid on maturity of the savings contract.
 Options granted under the SAYE scheme are not subject to any performance conditions.